karun012/shadower/README.md

-# shadower
+#shadower

-Shadower watches the filesystem, and runs doctests on Haskell sources that are modified
+Shadower watches a folder that you specify, and runs doctests on any Haskell sources in the folder that are modified

-## Getting started
+##Getting started

-Shadower is not published on hackage yet
+Shadower is not published on [hackage](http://hackage.haskell.org/package/codex) yet

 Clone the repository

     cabal install

+##Usage
     shadower <path to monitor>